HaminLeee/pytorch-sentiment-analysis/README.md

+# CSC413 Team 81
+Hamin Lee and Peng-Cheng Chu

+## Description

+This is the code implementation for the CSC413 Final Project for Team 81.
+The code is a modified version of the following repo: https://github.com/bentrevett/pytorch-sentiment-analysis The Reddit and Twitter dataset is taken from Kaggle: https://www.kaggle.com/cosmos98/twitter-and-reddit-sentimental-analysis-dataset

+We modified the original code in order to make it compatible with our data.

 # PyTorch Sentiment Analysis

 ## Note: This repo only works with torchtext 0.9 or above which requires PyTorch 1.8 or above.
 If you are using torchtext 0.8 then please use [this](https://github.com/bentrevett/pytorch-sentiment-analysis/tree/torchtext08) branch